muxyz/website/proposal.md

 Who gets to decide how we live our lives or how we interact with technology?
 Who deems what is right for consumption and what is not?
 We need an agreed upon code of ethics, morals and values that governs the overall system.
 To decide what we accept as a service or what is rejected.
-Part of this will be derived by the initial members of the community.
+Part of this will be driven by the initial members of the community.
 </p>
 </div>